Vanderbilt University Law School,

 He represents clients before the patent office in inter partes review and other post-grant proceedings, and also litigates infringement suits throughout the country.
 His cases involve diverse technologies, including telecommunications, artificial intelligence, cryptography and e-commerce.
-Anthony also advises clients on infringement and validity, as well as speech-related issues on the internet.
+Tony also advises clients on infringement and validity, as well as speech-related issues on the internet.

-With a background in computer science and experience in a variety of programming languages, Anthony offers extensive technical knowledge to his clients, including those in the telecommunications and tech industries.
+With a background in computer science and experience in a variety of programming languages, Tony offers extensive technical knowledge to his clients, including those in the telecommunications and tech industries.
 He provides representation to a range of clients, from small software and internet companies to national and multi-national corporations.

 Supreme Court Establishes International Copyright Exhaustion - But What About Patents?

 "America Invents Act-- Patent 'Reform' But Possibly Not Simplification or Even Harmonization";